goxhaj/blobs/README.md

 # Run tests
-After deploying get the URL of the service and set: SERVICE variable on TestCases.py In root folder run: `python -m unittest tests/TestCases.py`
+After deploying get the URL of the service and set: SERVICE variable on TestCases.py In test folder run: `python -m unittest TestCases.py`

 # Swagger
 Check blobs-openapi.yml for documentation